Anadea/anadea_jobs/src/jobs/senior-quality-engineer.md

 location: Ukraine/Europe
 ---
 **About the role**\
-We are seeking a highly skilled and motivated Senior QAEngineer to join our team.
+We are seeking a highly skilled and motivated Senior QA Engineer to join our team.
 In this strategic role, you will own the end-to-end quality process—from strategy conception to execution—while driving innovation across our QA practices.
 You will build and refine guidelines, spearhead process improvements, and ensure our releases consistently meet the \
 highest standards of excellence.
 The ideal candidate brings a proven track record of defining and implementing quality best practices, hands-on experience in test automation and promoting excellence and continuous improvement across QA discipline.\
 If you're a motivated and meticulous person with strong analytical skills and your passions are process optimization and automating tests, this is your place!\
 \